csgf/astra-portlet/docs/index.rst

 .. _Epigonion: https://www.youtube.com/watch?v=YZ6JNzD2TM4

-To run a molecular dynamics simulations with ASTRA_ the user has to:
+To run a simulation with ASTRA_ the user has to:

 - click on the *second* accordion of the portlet and,